yassinebenaid/nishimia/README.md

 ## Installation && Testing

-To get started , clone this repository , then in the project directory run : `go build -o nishimia` , this will built the executable file named `nishimia`,
+To get started , clone this repository , then in the project directory run : `go build -o nishimia` , this will build an executable file named `nishimia`,

 The interpreter comes with a `repl` out of the box , similar to what python has , you can use it to run the code on the fly, run `./nishimia` with no extra arguments to get started